enzomind/enzomind/README.md

 <h2>👋 Thx for you visit! :)</h2>
-Hi there  I'm <b>Backend developer</b> using JAVA, Spring boot framework and JPA/MyBatis DBMS.📡 <br/>
+Hi there  I'm <b>Backend developer</b> using JAVA, Spring boot framework.📡 <br/>
+and Javascript, Node.Js Studying hard.👨🏻‍💻💦

 <br/>I worked as a web <b>project manager</b> for 6 years.
 (2015 ~ 2022, Service & Agency & Solution)<br/>
 I want to do something new and creative using my development skills and web planning experience.🙏🏻❣